Phillip Bridges: Legal career

 After his military service, Bridges qualified as a solicitor in the United Kingdom.
 In 1954, he was posted to the Gambia Colony and Protectorate as a lands officer.
 He worked as Registrar General and Assistant Attorney General before becoming Solicitor General in 1963 and Attorney General in 1964.
 He helped draft the Gambian constitution prior to independence.

 The Gambia became independent in 1965, but Bridges remained in his post until 1968.
 This was unusual for post-independence African countries and he was the only European in the Gambian cabinet after independence.

-Bridges was appointed as Chief Justice of the Gambia in 1968 and continued in this role until 1983.
+Bridges was appointed Chief Justice of the Gambia in 1968 and continued in this role until 1983.
 He earned a reputation for "fairness, tolerance, and above all, kindness."
 He learned the Wolof language while in the country.
-At one point, as Chief Justice, he reportedly earned the anger of Dawda Jawara, President of the Gambia, for recalling Hugh Latimer's warning before being burned at the stake in 1555: "Corruption bringeth rebellion."
+At one point, as Chief Justice, he reportedly earned the anger of Sir Dawda Jawara, the then President of the Gambia, for recalling Hugh Latimer's warning before being burned at the stake in 1555: "Corruption bringeth rebellion."
 He was described as "an anomaly of Gambian tolerance" by The New York Times in 1977.

 Bridges was made a Queen's Counsel in 1964, was appointed CMG in 1967, and was knighted in 1973.
-He was also made an Honorary Commander of the National Order of The Republic of The Gambia (CRG) by Dawda Jawara.
+He was also made an Honorary Commander of the National Order of The Republic of The Gambia (CRG) by Sir Dawda Jawara.